UNOPTTHREADS even for parallel designs

 And is there something in --stats which will tell me what number of threads to use?

-RE: UNOPTTHREADS even for parallel designs - Added by John Coiner 9 months ago
+RE: UNOPTTHREADS even for parallel designs - Added by John Coiner about 1 year ago

 Par factor is defined in internals.pod:

 'The available parallelism or "par-factor" of a DAG is the total cost to execute all nodes, divided by the cost to execute the longest critical path through the graph.
 This is the speedup you would get from running the graph in parallel, if given infinite CPU cores available and communication and synchronization are zero.'

 The partitioner starts with a fine-grained DAG and attempts to coarsen it by merging adjacent nodes, while minimizing the increase in critical path with each merge.